 - Previous allergic reaction to Suboxone

-People who may not be able to receive Suboxone treatment, going cold turkey may be the only alternative option.
-People who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
-It is highly recommended to contact a New Mexico opioid detox center that can provide continuous care and monitoring.
+Addicts who may not be able to receive Suboxone treatment, going cold turkey may be the only alternative option.
+Addicts who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
+It is strongly advised to reach out to a New Mexico opioid detoxification facility that can provide continuous care and monitoring.